It starts like any other day. A hot cuppa, email, work. Then it happens.

 As long as your friends don’t blow up your inbox, you’ll likely find it cheaper than the unlimited plans.

 Scenario B: What started as a simple shared plan with hubby has turned into a beast now that you've added two teens and Grandma.

-If this is you, contact your carrier.
+If this is you, contact your network.

 It wasn’t long ago that even if you had unlimited text plans, it was often per line.
 These days, texting is cheaper for group plans.
 Call and discuss your options.

 As long as you’re all regularly using your mobiles, many family plans offer great value compared to piecing features together.

 5. Use Wi-Fi!
 It’s Everywhere If You Know Where to Look

 One of the easiest ways to trim your mobile bill is to cut out extra data charges.

 If you live in a remote cabin or you’re backpacking the world, Wi-Fi might be a little hard to come by.
 But for the rest of you, there’s a good chance you’re not using nearby hotspots to their full potential.

 We’re not saying you should piggy back on your neighbours or go all rogue hacker.
 Just take a few minutes to check out the Wi-Fi signals in the places you frequent and take advantage of them.